BestTimesToVisit.com Logo

 culture

-Remember that lunch is the main meal, often eaten between 2-4 PM, and dinner is much later, usually after 9 PM.
-Many restaurants close between lunch and dinner service, so plan your meals accordingly to avoid disappointment.
+Remember that lunch is the main meal and often eaten later, around 2-3 PM, with dinner not starting until 9 PM or later.
+Many restaurants close between lunch and dinner service, so plan your meals accordingly to avoid disappointment, especially outside the main tourist hubs.

 safety

-Be aware of pickpockets, especially in crowded tourist areas like Puerta del Sol and on the Metro.
-Keep your valuables secure and out of sight, and never leave your phone or wallet unattended on cafe tables.
+Be aware of pickpockets, especially in crowded areas like Puerta del Sol, Gran Vía, and on busy Metro lines.
+Keep your valuables secure and out of sight, and be cautious of distractions like street performers or people trying to get your attention.

 packing